 - Hybrid app development using Ionic software development kit or Cordova framework;

-At the same time, web-based apps can’t access a smartphone’s resources.
+At the same time, even progressive web apps can’t access many of smartphone’s resources.
 Thus, if you plan to build an app around photo-and video-sharing functionality, GPS, or NFC, consider other options, like native development, cross-platform or hybrid development.

 If you would like to find out more about the web, mobile or cross-platform development, its time, and price, just drop us a line.